SideStore/AltKit/README.md

-# AltKit
+# SideKit

-AltKit allows apps to communicate with AltServers on the same WiFi network and enable features such as JIT compilation.
+SideKit allows apps to communicate with [SideServer mobile](https://github.com/sidestore/sideserver-mobile) on **any** WiFi network and enable various features such as JIT compilation.

 ## Installation